 - a.
 Pre-construction Meeting: Create an agenda to include schedule, testing, etc. Take and publish minutes for all parties. - b.
 Notice to Proceed: This document must be issued prior to mobilization onto District right of way.
 The notice's date starts the time clock for the construction period. - c.
 Preliminary Notices: Subcontractors will submit these to maintain their lien rights for work performed on the property.
 Legally, contractors cannot lien public property, however subs can file claim against the District and are entitled to fair payment.
 Accordingly, all preliminary notices should be logged in for later use. (see "release of retention" below) - d.
 Construction Observation: The Department representative assures that a daily construction progress log is kept that includes activities, key conversations and the weather conditions.
 Inspections should be scheduled promptly.
 It is often best to spend extra observation / testing effort at the start of any specific activity.
 The Contractor's work force then understands what quality is acceptable. - e.
-Pay Requests: The Department representative should estimate on the 25th of each month the degree of completion (or units) that is expected to be complete by the 1st of the next month.
+Pay Requests: On a monthly basis the Department representative should estimate the degree of completion (or units) that is expected to be complete by the 1st of the next month.
 The bill is then submitted to the Finance Division for each pay cycle.
-Checks are usually cut prior to the 10th of the next month.
-Assure that each bill accurately depicts the status of the construction under contract, showing all change orders, liquidated damages, retainages, etc. If the Contractor desires the retainage (5%) to be held in escrow, he should request so in writing and the Finance Division will set up the account. - f.
+The Department will assure that each bill accurately depicts the status of the construction under contract, showing all change orders, liquidated damages, retainages, etc. The District will retain 5% of the construction cost for each invoice until the project is completed. - f.
 Submittals: These should be reviewed and returned promptly.
 Log and track submittals on an appropriate form.
-Always have the appropriate O&M staff member review the specific items of mechanical or electrical equipment that will be operated or periodically maintained by O&M staff. - g.
+Always have the appropriate O&M staff member review the specific items of mechanical or electrical equipment that will be operated or periodically maintained by O&M staff.

+- g.
 Record Drawings / O&M Manual: The Contractor is to keep an active set of drawings with as-built changes marked thereon.
-These and three sets of binders containing all approved submittals should be provided during start-up and prior to issuing the Notice of Completion.
+These and three sets of binders containing all approved submittals should be provided during start-up and prior to issuing the Notice of Completion. - h.

-- h.
 The General Manager is authorized to approve change orders in accordance with the District's Procurement Policy. - h.
 Notice of Completion: Department representative shall complete our standard form and file a copy with the County Recorder's Office.
-The date of recordation starts a 35-calendar day period for release of retention.
+The date of recordation starts a 35 -calendar-day period for release of retention.
 It also starts a 1-year period in which the performance bond remains in effect to secure the contractor's warranties. - i.
 Release of Retention: The contractor shall be required to submit Unconditional Waivers from each subcontractor that filed a preliminary notice.
 If there are any missing or if conditional waivers are submitted, contact the subs, ascertain the amount owed and request written authorization to release retention from the Payment Bond Surety.